Christopher Pyle: Academics

 Pyle taught at the John Jay College of Criminal Justice from 1973 to 1976.

 Pyle joined the faculty of Mount Holyoke College in 1976.
-He taught constitutional law, constitutional history, civil liberties, American politics, American political thought, and American bureaucratic politics; he chaired Mount Holyoke's programs in American Studies and Complex Organizations and the Department of Politics (2011-2012).
+He taught constitutional law, constitutional history, civil liberties, American politics, American political thought, and American bureaucratic politics; he chaired Mount Holyoke's programs in American Studies and Complex Organizations and the Department of Politics (2011–2012).
 He retired from Mount Holyoke in 2020.

 Pyle has taught politics to intelligence agents in the army; to policemen at the John Jay College of Criminal Justice; undergraduates at University College, Dublin; law students at Harvard University, and graduate students at Universidad Complutense de Madrid.

-Private life
+Public service

 Pyle is a member of the board of directors of the ACLU of Massachusetts.

 In 2004, Pyle was elected chairman of the board of the Petra Foundation, a national organization that recognizes and assists "unsung heroes" who make extraordinary contributions to social justice.
 He also chaired its awards committee.